OsgiliathEnterprise/net.osgiliath.parent/net.osgiliath.archetypes/readme.md

 ### Building/using

-Add to the settings.xml of your maven:
+Add to the settings.xml of your maven if you're behind a proxy:
 ```xml
 <settings>
   [...]